getbraincloud/braincloud-docs/docs/api/2_capi/group/sysdeletegroupentity.md

 Parameter | Description
 --------- | -----------
 groupId | ID of the group
+entityId | ID of the entity.
-entityType | Type of the group entity acl | Access control list for the group entity jsonData | Custom application data
+version | The current version of the group entity (for concurrency checking).